 “What we want to do is propose a useful definition and establish a common foundation for future developments,” Hill told attendees, noting that the ISAPP panel made up of multiple independent experts from around the world met up in London in late 2019 to discuss the issue of postbiotics.

-According to the new consensus definition, postbiotics are “a preparation of inanimate microorganisms and/or there components that confers health benefit on the host.”
+According to the new consensus definition, postbiotics are “a preparation of inanimate microorganisms and/or their components that confers health benefit on the host.”

 Breaking the definition down, Hill said that this essentially means that postbiotics are deliberately inactivated microbial cells or cell components, either with or without their metabolites, that confer a health benefit.